Environmental issues in the United Arab Emirates: Nuclear power

-The construction of the first nuclear power station began in the United Arab Emirates in March 2011.
-The project comprises a nuclear power plant called Barakah nuclear power plant with four reactors (5600 MW) in total.
-The power plant is located close to the city Ruwais.
-Another possible location for a nuclear power station is Al Fujayrah on the Indian Ocean coast.

-In October 2016, the United Arab Emirates contracted a new reactor constructed by Korea Electric Power Corp.
-The first reactor is planned for 2017.

-In neighboring Saudi Arabia the location for their first nuclear power plant will be chosen soon.
+The UAE has developed nuclear power to diversify its energy sources and enhance energy security.
+The Emirates Nuclear Energy Corporation (ENEC) was established in 2009 to oversee nuclear projects.
+Construction of the Barakah Nuclear Power Plant, the country’s first nuclear facility, began in 2011 near Al Dhannah and included four reactors.
+Additional reactors are being developed in partnership with international firms, under strict safety and regulatory standards.

 Adaption to climate change

 Desalination

 The ongoing industrialization and the boom in the tourism sector have had a high influence on the country's water consumption, which can not be satisfied by natural resources because of the arid landscape and the hot climate in the United Arab Emirates.
-The growing pressure on politicians shapes UAE's huge investments in high-level technology in order to supply the growing demand of water consumption.
+The growing pressure on politicians shapes the UAE's huge investments in high-level technology in order to supply the growing demand of water consumption.

-The UAE's require desalination from the Persian Gulf to meet their groundwater demand.
+The UAE requires desalination from the Persian Gulf to meet their groundwater demand.
 While desalination supports groundwater supplies, it also highly increases energy demand because of its required power to produce 40% to 99% of all drinking water.
 The Gulf monarchy's desalination pattern reaches high levels on the global scale, by controlling 60% of worldwide constructed desalination plants.
-The procedure of desalination generates two types of water, water that satisfies drinking water conditions and the second " by-product " contains a concentrated salt level.
+The procedure of desalination generates two types of water, water that satisfies drinking water conditions and the second "by-product" contains a concentrated salt level.
 The by-product is drained into the sea for cost-saving purposes.
 The consequences are noticeable, with seas becoming "hypersaline", causing a reduction on desalination plants effectivity.
 The costs of desalination increase simultaneously.

-UAE's wasteful procedures to exploit groundwater have led to a crisis level on fresh water resources.
+The UAE's wasteful procedures to exploit groundwater have led to a crisis level on fresh water resources.
 Reports are available, which show a sinking groundwater level of 1 meter per year.
 The contamination of water aquifer by saltwater contributes to this situation.

 Since the 1960s, when the first desalination plant was constructed by Weir Westgarth, the UAE's drinking water supply has always depended on this technology.
-In the 2014 environment statistics report from the Statistics Centre Abu Dhabi, demonstrates its sharply increasing water consumption from 667 million cubic meters in 2005 to 1.126 billion cubic meters in 2014.
+In the 2014 environment statistics report from the Statistics Centre Abu Dhabi, it demonstrates its sharply increasing water consumption from 667 million cubic meters in 2005 to 1.126 billion cubic meters in 2014.

 By 2025 the Arab countries will face serious levels of water scarcity regardless of climate change.
 Human activities like the construction of dams, unsustainable irrigation practices, and wasteful water overconsumption caused this approaching drought.
 80% of Arabs water consumption is used for agriculture.